Warren County woman accused of stabbing 3-year-old child files suggestion of incompetency

 The boy's mother said she heard screaming and saw her next door neighbor standing on her driveway and stabbing her son.

-The woman said her son was walking around and crying.
-His back was covered in blood, but she said his injuries looked more like scratches.
+The woman said her young son was walking around and crying.
+His back was covered in blood, but initially she said his injuries looked more like scratches.

-Around the same time the child's mother called, a Mason High School online student told her teacher that her mother was stabbing someone.
-The teacher immediately called 911.

-Deputies responded between 8:30 and 9 a.m.
-March 4 to a home on Charleston Park Drive in Deerfield Twp. after the victim's mother and a teacher reported the stabbing.
-Deputies confirmed the boy had been stabbed with a ceramic knife by a neighbor.
-He was taken to a local hospital with injuries that were not life-threatening.